Faculty Resource Network

-- The FRN January Research and Faculty Growth Seminar is held in a different location every year, in 2016 it will be held at the University of the Sacred Heart and the University of Puerto Rico.
+- The FRN January Research and Faculty Growth Seminar is held in a different location every year.

 - The FRN “Faculty Associate” program allows member faculty to access to the massive resources and data bases of the Bobst library for a semester.
 This is an excellent resource for beginning, pursuing or completing research projects and other scholarly activity.
 The Faculty Associate program also allows faculty to audit any class offered by NYU faculty during the academic year as well.

-- The FRN Annual Symposium, (in 2016 to be held in Atlanta Georgia in November), provides a great opportunity for faculty to share the results of their research or pedagogical activities in a professional scholarly environment.
+- The FRN Annual Symposium, provides a great opportunity for faculty to share the results of their research or pedagogical activities in a professional scholarly environment.